dharmafly/jsonpatch.js/docs/api.md

 A shortcut to apply a patch given as an Array or as a JSON String (see the [draft JSONPatch spec][#jsonpatch] for the patch format) to a document.
 May (and usually does)  mutate the given document.

+   * document - The document to operate against.
+May be mutated.
+   * patch - The patch document as a JS Array of operations or as a JSON String representing the same

+Example:

     mydoc = {
       "baz": "qux",
       "foo": "bar"